sayanteka/BERT/README.md

 # Pretraining BERT Model
 BERT is pretrained on two different tasks: NSP(Next seq prediction) and MLM(Masked Language Modelling).
 Dataset prep in NSP.
 My name is sayanteka.
 I am working as data scientist.
 2nd sentence follows first sentence.
-Therefore, it is lablelled as yes.
+Therefore, it is  yes when it comes to isnext.
 On the other hand, My name is sayanteka.
 Sun rises in east.
 2nd sentence doesn't follow 1st sentence.
-It will be labelled as No.
+It will be  No when it comes to isnext.

 In NSP, Feed forward NN is applied on CLS Token.

+In MLM, random tokens get masked in input sentences.
+I am [masked] boy.
+She is at [masked].
+I just texted her.
+Above masking done for 80% of total input seq.
+10% below alterations were done.
+Replace any token with random token from vocab.
+He is car best friend. instead using word my, car is used.
+Car love each other.
+Instead using they  car is used and so on.
+Rem 10% no alterations.
+So, in total there are 3 cases in MLM.

+Due to MLM, bert is different from transformer.
+Transformer predicts next word based on previous word.
+However bert can predict previous words i.e. word occuring before.
+So bert model can learn from both the directions.